Dominic Smith Player Props: Nationals vs. Twins

-Dominic Smith -- batting .205 with six walks and three RBI in his past 10 games -- will be in action for the Washington Nationals against the Minnesota Twins, with Tyler Mahle on the hill, on April 21 at 8:10 PM ET.
+After going 1-for-4 in his last game, Dominic Smith and the Washington Nationals take on the Minnesota Twins (who will hand the ball to Pablo Lopez) at 2:10 PM ET on Saturday.

-He had a hitless performance in his most recent game (0-for-2) against the Orioles.
+He had a one-hit showing in his last game (1-for-4) against the Twins.

 Dominic Smith Game Info & Props vs. the Twins